 - Missed economic and social opportunities for the residents and businesses of the Greater Moncton region and the Petitcodiac River valley.

 Petitcodiac Riverkeeper continued its efforts, advocating for the eventual removal of the causeway and the construction of a bridge.

 Finally, in 2016, Premier Brian Gallant and Federal Fisheries and Oceans Minister Dominic LeBlanc announced a $61.6 million bridge would be built across the Petitcodiac.
 The project, which began in 2017, was expected to be complete in the fall of 2020, but completion got delayed.
-The bridge is currently in construction and expected to be completed in the fall of 2021.
+The bridge was completed in September 2021!
 Learn more.